 Your email list will be one of your most valuable business assets and the sooner you start growing it, the sooner you can start reaping the benefits.

 There a several email services that you can choose from.
 Mailchimp is a popular beginner service because it's free and simple to set up.
-My personal faves are Aweber and Convertkit.
-They have a bit more functionality than Mailchimp so they grow with you and your business.
+My personal fave is Convertkit.
+It has a bit more functionality than Mailchimp so it grows with you and your business.

 Once you've chosen your service and got your first list set up, you'll want to create a lead magnet.
 That's a free gift that you can use to entice people to subscribe.
 A simple lead magnet to get started with might be something like a checklist or template that will offer your ideal clients some kind of quick and easy solution to a problem they're facing.
 Check out this post for some more examples and inspiration when it comes to creating a great lead magnet.